-Remember: The places visited are usually seen outside only, you will receive an explanation of the history of the place through the Guide and various great tips in case you want to return to visit inside of the place later on, as example, how to get discount; free days to visit, better time to visit etc. So stay tuned for all the tips !
+Remember: The places visited are usually seen outside only, you will receive an explanation of the history of the place through the Guide and various great tips in case you want to return to visit inside of the place later on, as an example, how to get discount; free days to visit, better time to visit, etc. So stay tuned for all the tips!

 We saw the "Consolação Church" when crossing the street, but it looks very beautiful from the outside and it would be a good option to return and visit with more time.